 \section{Introduction}

-The twisted products structure of Lie algebras defined by means of linear representations is a well known construction can be regarded as the generalization of the semidirect product of algebras, see for instance \cite{R}.
+The twisted product structure of Lie algebras defined by means of linear representations is a well known construction which can be regarded as the generalization of the semidirect product of algebras, see for instance \cite{R}.
 By using this construction we can obtain examples of some special Hermitian metrics in Lie algebras.